muxueqz/muxueqz-blog/trash-cli.md

 Author: muxueqz
 --------------------------------------------------------------------------

-If you use Linux long enough, you’ve probably done it too.
+If you’ve ever worked on Linux long enough, you know this story:
-You type a quick `rm -rf something/`, and a few seconds later realize it was the *wrong* folder.
+you run a quick `rm -rf something/`, and only afterward realize… it was the *wrong* directory.

-I’ve been there — several times.
-This time, I tried to recover my files using `xfs_undelete`, but as usual with XFS, the deleted data was unrecoverable.
+That happened to me (again).
+I tried to recover the data using `xfs_undelete`, but as often with XFS, the recovery failed — the deleted files were gone forever.

-So I decided to stop trusting recovery tools and instead **make deletion safer** from the start.
+So instead of relying on recovery tools, I decided to **make deletion itself safer**.

-That’s how my little script — **`trash.sh`** — was born.
+That’s how my small script, [`trash.sh`](https://github.com/muxueqz/trash.sh), was born.

 ---

-### 🗑️ What It Does
+### 🗑️ What `trash.sh` Does

+`trash.sh` is a lightweight Bash script that replaces risky `rm` operations with something safer.
-Instead of permanently deleting files, `trash.sh` moves them into a **`.trash` directory on the same partition**.
+Instead of permanently deleting files, it moves them to a **`.trash` directory on the same partition**, appending a timestamp to avoid name conflicts.
-That means:

-* No accidental cross-device moves
-* No root permission issues
-* Easy cleanup later

-Each trashed file is renamed with a timestamp so you can safely trash multiple files with the same name without overwriting.

 Example: